tidwall/SnapHTTP/README.md

 ## License

-The SwiftWebSocket source code is available under the MIT License.
+The SnapHTTP source code is available under the MIT License.